mccoderpy/discord.py-message-components/docs/components.rst

 Parameters
 -----------

+    .. _select-menu-custom_id:

     :attr:`custom_id`: str
-        A developer-defined identifier for the select-menu, max 100 characters
+        A developer-defined identifier for the :class:`SelectMenu`, max.
+100 characters

+    .. _select-menu-options:

     :attr:`options`: List[Dict]
-        The choices in the select, max 25
+        A :class:`list` of choices the :class:`SelectMenu` should have, max.
+25

-        use :func:`select_option` to create an option
+        use `select_option` to create an option

+    .. _select-menu-placeholder:

     :attr:`placeholder`: Optional[str]
-        Custom placeholder text if nothing is selected, max 100 characters
+        Custom placeholder text if nothing is selected, max.
+100 characters

+    .. _select-menu-min_values:

     :attr:`min_values`: Optional[int]
-        The minimum number of items that must be chosen; default 1, min 0, max 25.
+        The minimum number of items that must be chosen; default 1, min.
+0, max.
+25.

+    .. _select-menu-max_values:

     :attr:`max_values`: Optional[int]
-        The maximum number of items that can be chosen; default 1, max 25.
+        The maximum number of items that can be chosen; default 1, max.
+25.

+    .. _select-menu-disabled:

     :attr:`disabled`: Optional[Bool]
-        Whether the SelectMenu is deactivated or not. ``False`` by default.
+        Whether the SelectMenu is disabled or not. ``False`` by default.

 ________________________________________

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2
    :caption: Contents:

 Indices and tables